joshcanhelp/josh-to-11/input/posts/2012/2012-02-24-quora-are-cmss-are-more-awkward-than-helpful-a-lot-of-the-time.md

 I've found that I need to re-document some of the features that have already been discussed.
 In fact, I'm building out a whole generic documentation section on my site that will help clients with some of the common features I use.

-I also build WP templates for sale and had to write a whole documentation section for the custom pieces: wpdrudge.com/docs.
+I also build WP templates for sale and had to write a whole documentation section for the custom pieces.
 With that, people who have never used WordPress before are putting up sites.
 Without it, I'm answering questions all day every day.

 **To conclude...**